Virtual Visit to Estonia - Job quality a cornerstone for long-term labour market competitiveness

 Event background

-This event takes place in the context of Eurofound’s ongoing efforts with key stakeholders at the national level to ensure widespread dissemination and dialogue on our research findings.
+This event took place in the context of Eurofound’s ongoing efforts with key stakeholders at the national level to ensure widespread dissemination and dialogue on our research findings.

 Event overview